 - Consider taking a Community Emergency Response Team (CERT) class.
 You and your neighbors learn skills that might save lives!

 - You can feed a family with 6-8 people if you have a garden, I know I have done it on 1/4 acre.
 My family canned and preserved all the food for one year.
 No animal meats, just fruits, and vegetables.
 Gardens for Two by Linda and How to Grow A Garden by Linda

-- Find the best area to plant a garden, watch for sun and shade spots.
+- Find the best area to plant a garden, and watch for sun and shade spots.

-- My favorite items you need to start your garden, I have to use these items because I have rock hard clay soil: Miracle Grow Soil, buy at your local hardware stores.
+- My favorite item you need to start your garden (I have to use these items because I have rock-hard clay soil): Miracle Grow Soil, buy at your local hardware stores.

-- Composting, I confess this is the only one I do not do.
-I buy my organic compost.
+- Composting, I confess this is the only one I haven’t done yet.
+I buy my organic compost materials.

-- Learn to trim your fruit trees correctly
+- Learn to trim and prune your fruit trees correctly.

 Heating Your Home

 - Learn how to use a good chainsaw, we taught our girls to cut down trees, they cut and split the logs to heat our home together as a family.
-We used a woodburning stove to heat our home for six full years.
+We used a woodburning stove insert to heat our home for four full winters.
 This was a skill we all need to learn.
 It’s hard work but totally teaches a family to work together as a team.

 - Keep up on your laundry, nothing is worse than having a power outage and you need clean underwear, etc.

-- Consider starching and ironing your own dress shirts
+- Consider learning how to starch and iron your own dress shirts.

-- Save money and make your own laundry detergent: Laundry Detergent by Linda
+- Save money and make your own laundry detergent and your own soap products: Laundry Detergent by Linda

 Make a budget with your net income, write it down, then write your bills on the other side of the paper.
-Put some in savings each month even it’s only $1.00. (thanks to Debbie for reminding me about this topic)
+Put some in savings each month, even if it’s only $1.00. (thanks to Debbie for reminding me about this topic)